QRCS-CORP/CEX/README.md

 ### Welcome
 CEX is being written from the ground-up as a powerful and accessable post-quantum secure cryptographic library; a flexible security model, performance-oriented, designed for ease of use, and the automation of complex tasks.

-There are some new ideas, and new technologies, as I intend to push the envelope a little, and so am authoring this with a determination to make the fastest, most intuitive, most secure implementations possible.
+There are some new ideas, and new technologies, as I intend to push the envelope, and so am authoring this with a determination to make the fastest, most intuitive, most secure implementations possible.

 This library is being built in two stages; the symmetric cryptography, which consists of ciphers, hash functions, MACs, RNGs, TRNGs etc, preliminary work has been completed as of version v1.0.
 That work is still evolving however, as improvments and additions to the symmetric cryptography will continue throughout the libraries lifetime.